The Power of Bullying: How I, Joe Biel, Have Been Bullied for My Autistic Behaviors for Over a Decade

 Starting about five years after I was divorced, strangers took to attacking me.
 Even twelve years later I am bullied and belittled online on a near-daily basis.

 I am autistic.
 So rules are important to me.
-If you used the rules of journalism and fact-checking, you would have a very hard time seeing anything specific about what I actually did that was abusive.
-The executive summary would read more like “Prior to his autism diagnosis, Joe Biel was insensitive to people’s feelings and oblivious to their stated boundaries.”
+If you used the rules of journalism and fact-checking, you would have a very hard time finding specific details about what I actually did that was abusive.
+The executive summary would read more like “Prior to his autism diagnosis, Joe Biel was insensitive and neglectful to people’s feelings and oblivious to their stated boundaries.”

 Imagine an autistic person trying to dance with a neurotypical for a few years.
 Imagine how mutually painful that is; how hard it is to communicate basic needs and feelings to each other.